New Zealand eruption death toll rises to 18 | Borneo Post Online

-The death toll from New Zealand’s White Island volcano eruption rose to 18 Sunday, including two people whose bodies have not been recovered, police said.
+WELLINGTON: The death toll from New Zealand’s White Island volcano eruption rose to 18 yesterday, including two people whose bodies have not been recovered, police said.

 “The rescue teams are frustrated.
 We understand completely how frustrating it is for loved ones who want the bodies back,” Clement said.